Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices: Simulation of spin domains

 To support our spin domains scenario, we numerically simulated the TOF of samples with spin domains.
 To simplify the numerical simulation, we assumed that Gaussian-shaped wavefunctions were located at each lattice site.
-The width of the wavefunction was extracted from the Gaussian fit to the Wannier function in the $ab \; initio$ calculation with a lattice depth $s=3.0$.
-The phases of Spiral~2 configurations for a homogeneous system were attached to the wavefunctions.
-We set a single domain wall perpendicular to the long axis of the elongated initial atom distribution and the opposite chiral modes for each region.
-The weight of the wavefunctions was determined by the initial density profile which was approximated by the two-dimensional elliptic Gaussian function with the tilt angle (Fig.~\ref{figureS5}(a)).
+The width of the wavefunction was extracted from the Gaussian fit to the Wannier function in the $ab \; initio$ calculation with a lattice depth $V_0=3.0~E_R$.
+The phases of Sp1 or Sp2 configurations for a homogeneous system were attached to the wavefunctions.
+We set domain walls perpendicular to the long axis of the elongated initial atom distribution and the opposite chiral modes for each region (Fig.~\ref{figureS8}(a)).
+The weight of the wavefunctions was determined by the initial density profile approximated by the 2D elliptic Gaussian function with the tilt angle (Fig.~\ref{figureS7}(a)).
 We obtained the density profiles after the TOF of 5 ms by summing all wavefunctions after free expansion.
 Here, we neglect the effect of residual trapping confinement owing to the vertical lattice.
-The simulated density distributions are presented in Fig.~\ref{figureS5}(b), in which one can see the effect of the interference between the two chiral modes.
-We also checked the fast Fourier transformation of the density distributions, as we conducted for the experimental data in the main text, and observed that high-frequency components appeared along the long axis of the initial atom distributions (Fig.~\ref{figureS5}(c)).